pr0ximaCent/Grey-Matter/README.md

 **Grey Matter** relies on data aggregated from various reputable sources to provide accurate and up-to-date information on researchers and academic journals.
 We would like to acknowledge and thank the following platforms for their valuable data:

-- **Site Name 1**: Provided data on researcher profiles, including their expertise, affiliations, and publication history.
+- **[AD Scientific Index](https://www.adscientificindex.com/?country_code=bd)**: Provided data on researcher profiles from Bangladesh, including their expertise, affiliations, and publication history.
-- **Site Name 2**: Supplied comprehensive information on academic journals, including impact factors, subject categories, and regional classifications.
+- **[SCImago Journal Rank](https://www.scimagojr.com/journalrank.php)**: Supplied comprehensive information on academic journals, including impact factors, subject categories, and regional classifications.
-- **Site Name 3**: Offered insights into journals aligned with the United Nations' Sustainable Development Goals (SDGs).

 We deeply appreciate the contributions of these platforms, which play a crucial role in making **Grey Matter** a reliable resource for the academic community.